-2.2 Weak Consistency atop Eventual Durability
+2.2 Weak Consistency atop Asynchronous Durability

-Given the cost of immediate durability, many systems prefer eventual durability in which writes are replicated and persisted lazily.
-In fact, such eventual configurations are the default [34, 46] in widely used systems (e.g., Redis, MongoDB).
-However, by adopting eventual durability, as we discuss next, these systems settle for weaker consistency.
+Given the cost of synchronous durability, many systems prefer asynchronous durability in which writes are replicated and persisted lazily.
+In fact, such asynchronous configurations are the default [32, 44] in widely used systems (e.g., Redis, MongoDB).
+However, by adopting asynchronous durability, as we discuss next, these systems settle for weaker consistency.

-Most systems support two kinds of eventual-durability configurations.
+Most systems use two kinds of asynchronous-durability configurations.
 In the first kind, the system synchronously replicates, but persists data lazily (e.g., ZooKeeper with forceSync [4] disabled).
 In the second, the system performs both replication and persistence asynchronously (e.g., default Redis, which buffers updates only on the leader's memory).

-Asynchronous Persistence.
 With asynchronous persistence, the system can lose data, leading to poor consistency.
 Surprisingly, such cases can occur although data is replicated in memory of many nodes and when just one node crashes.
 Consider ZooKeeper with asynchronous persistence as shown in Figure 1(i).
-At first, a majority of nodes $(S_1, S_2, \text{ and } S_3)$ have committed an item b, buffering it in memory; two nodes $(S_4 \text{ and } S_5)$ are operating slowly and so have not seen b.
+At first, a majority of nodes (S_1 , S_2 , and S_3) have committed an item b, buffering it in memory; two nodes (S_4 and S_5) are operating slowly and so have not seen b.
 When a node in the majority (S_3) crashes and recovers, it loses b.
-S_3 then forms a majority with nodes that have not seen b yet and gets elected the leader.
+S_3 then forms a majority with nodes that have not seen b yet and gets elected the leader[†].
 The system has thus silently lost the committed item b and so a client that previously read a state containing items a and b may now notice an older state containing only a, exposing non-monotonic reads.
 The intact copies on S_1 and S_2 are also replaced by the new leader.
+Similar cases arise with fully asynchronous systems too as shown in Figure 1(ii).